rpellerin/rpellerin.github.io/content/airlines.md

 # Aeroflot

 They guess when you're thirsty (basically any time I would press the "Fly Attendant Call button").
 However, their tablets are slow as fuck.
 And yet they have the latest movies available.
 Sleeping masks (very comfortable by the way) and kind of slippers provided for free (economy class).
 Meals were good.
 WiFi is expensive (5 USD for 15 minutes).
+Meals were good and of different kinds.

 # Peach

 Really cheap but very little service.
+I flew once with them, for barely two hours, maybe three.

 # Air India